e3w2q/su120-keyboard/README.md

 So I designed the PCB to make the keyboard layout easy to trial and error.

-You may make Row-Staggered, Columnar-Staggerd, Ortholinear, or other layouts keyboard.
+You may make Row-Staggered, Column-Staggerd, Ortholinear, or other layouts keyboard.

 SU is Japanese homophones: 州(sandbank) and 鬆(porous).